clydejiang/Machine-Learning-Assignment/README.md

 - Random Initialization: Utilizes random initialization of centroids to enhance the algorithm's efficiency and effectiveness, avoiding the pitfalls of poor initial centroid placement.
 - Image Compression Application: Demonstrates the application of K-means clustering for reducing the color palette of an image, effectively compressing the image without significant loss of visual fidelity.
 - Efficient Data Representation: Compresses images by reducing the 24-bit color representation to a manageable number of colors, demonstrating a practical application of cluster analysis in data compression.

+# Assignment 5: Collaborative Filtering Recommender Systems

+## Overview

+Collaborative filtering stands at the core of modern recommender systems, predicting user ratings for items based on the preferences of similar users and item characteristics.
+This implementation focuses on learning parameter vectors for both users and movies, along with user bias terms, to predict how a user might rate movies they haven't seen.

+### Features
+Custom Training Loop: Implements a bespoke training loop using TensorFlow's GradientTape for flexible and efficient gradient computation and parameter updates.
+Dataset: Utilizes the "ml-latest-small" dataset from MovieLens, focusing on movies released since the year 2000, comprising ratings from 443 users across 4,778 movies.
+Cost Function: Includes a custom cost function that incorporates both prediction error and regularization to prevent overfitting, optimizing for a balance between accuracy and model generalization.
+Parameter Learning: Simultaneously learns movie feature vectors, user parameter vectors, and user biases to predict ratings, capturing the nuanced interplay between user preferences and movie features.
+TensorFlow Integration: Leverages TensorFlow for its powerful automatic differentiation capabilities, streamlining the implementation of the learning algorithm.